evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 505 liters.
 With the rear seat down, it is 1163 liters.
+On the roof, you can load up to 75kg.
 Under the hood, there is frunk with more storage room.
 This frunk is 27 liters.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.